Greenville, North Carolina: City Council

 Greenville has a council–manager form of government.
 The Greenville City Council is the governing body of the city.

 Five of the council members serve individual districts and the sixth is elected by the entire city and serves at-large, much like the mayor.
 The mayor is P.J.
 Connelly.

 State representatives

 The city of Greenville has 3 members of the North Carolina General Assembly that represent their citizens.
 They are represented by Kandie Smith in the 5th Senate district in the North Carolina Senate, and by Gloristine Brown in the 8th House district and by Timothy Reeder in the 9th House district in the North Carolina House of Representatives.

-Greenville is also represented by in Don Davis in the 1st congressional district with small parts of the city being represented by Greg Murphy in the 3rd congressional district.
+Greenville is also represented by Greg Murphy in the 3rd congressional district.
+Greenville – along with Pitt County – was formerly split between the 3rd and 1st districts, but for the 119th United States Congress that began in 2025 (the elections for which happened in November 2024), all of Pitt County including Greenville was redistricted into the 3rd district.
+As of January 2026, the proposed next redistricting of North Carolina (to take effect for the 120th United States Congress to begin in 2027) would keep Pitt County entirely in the 3rd district.

 Education

 All Greenville schools fall under the Pitt County Schools (PCS) administration.
 PCS formed in 1985 when Pitt County Schools and Greenville City Schools merged.
 The 9-member Board of Education oversees all Greenville and Pitt County schools.
 In July 2013, Dr. Ethan Lenker was named Pitt County Schools Superintendent.
 As of 2022, there are 13 elementary schools, five middle schools, six traditional high schools, two early college high schools, and the Health Sciences Academy in Pitt County.
 There are also ten private schools.